kevinniechen/lukewarm-honeypot/README.md

                         |___/  |_|
 </pre>

-# A SSH-honeypot container system built with OpenVZ and HonSSH
+# A SSH-honeypot container system
+Built on top of OpenVZ with HonSSH.
 Note: The documentation is extremely lacking because this project is still in progress (and is mostly just a collection of shell and python scripts).

 ### TODO ###